 Suddenly, the blinding light radiated from the Blessed Sacrament, which was the same light as I had seen three times.

 At that time, I noticed that something like fog or smoke was floating in the air around the altar and the rays of light.

 Then, I saw a cloud of angel-like figures appeared around the altar!

 According to Sr. Sasagawa, the angels seemed to surround the altar and to worship before the Host.

 Then she knelt down and adored the light as angels did so.

-At that time, Sister Sasagawa flashed an idea into her mind.
+At that time, Sr. Sasagawa flashed an idea into her mind.